fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

 Private keys are what are used to unlock satoshis from a particular address.
-In Bitcoin, a private key in standard format is simply a 256-bit number, between the values:
+In Fabcoin, a private key in standard format is simply a 256-bit number, between the values:

 0x01 and 0xFFFF FFFF FFFF FFFF FFFF FFFF FFFF FFFE BAAE DCE6 AF48 A03B BFD2 5E8C D036 4140, representing nearly the entire range of 2<sup>256</sup>-1 values.
-The range is governed by the secp256k1 ECDSA encryption standard used by Bitcoin.
+The range is governed by the secp256k1 ECDSA encryption standard used by Fabcoin.

 {% endautocrossref %}